Smart Contracts and Blockchain

 CPD Course – Blockchain for Lawyers

-Aimed primarily at lawyers, but applicable to other professions, this short 2-hour course will focus on how blockchain is impacting the legal industry.
+Aimed primarily at lawyers, but applicable to other professions, this 2-hour course will focus on how blockchain is impacting the legal industry.

 This course earns you 2 CPD Points: